 At anytime during the school year a parent/guardian is welcome to contact any teacher for an update on their child's progress.
-We utilize PowerSchool for data management and parents can access their child's marks in real time online beginning about mid October.
+We utilize PowerSchool for data management and parents can access their child's marks in real time online beginning in October.
 Please check the website for details on how to log in and access marks.
-Students are encouraged to record their ongoing progress in their student agenda, which parents/guardians can check weekly.
+Students are encouraged to keep track of their progress via PowerSchool as well.
 A final report card and certificate are presented after successful completion of courses in June.